 Family Assessment Tools: how we use PAMs in our work

-St Michael’s approaches each family assessment, in residency and the community, on an individual basis.
+St Michael’s approaches each family assessment on an individual basis.
 We have many tools to choose from and will use several during the course of an assessment, depending on the particular needs of the family.

 Practitioners may use the Parenting Role Interview (PRI) to obtain a parent’s view of themselves as parent and the role of parent; the Attachment style Interview (ASI) to assess the characteristics of a parent’s attachment style; PAMs (the Parenting Assessment Manual) to provide insights into parents’ difficulties; Video Intervention to promote Positive Parenting (VIPP).
 Also in our tool box are the Graded Care Profile, Still Face experiment, 3 Islands, Genograms and Timelines, Historical and Generational Perspectives, as well as eco-maps, storybook work, picture and DVD work, role-modelling, empathy exercises (‘in my shoes’) and scenarios.
 We also take pride in having developed the evidence based 5-A-Day programme as a practical tool to support parents to promote their child’s physical, social, emotional and intellectual development.

-Here we discuss how PAMS helps to shape the parenting support we offer in our residential and community work.
+Here we discuss how PAMS helps to shape the parenting support we offer.
 PAMs incorporates clinical discipline in a highly complex and sensitive area, and complements other assessments and interventions that we may use, depending on the needs of the family.